12 Critical eCommerce KPIs to Track in 2022

 Choosing the right eCommerce KPIs to track isn’t easy.
 Your choice will depend on your individual strategies and goals.
-There is no one-size-fits-all solution, but there are some top key performance indicators that prove useful for most online businesses.
+There is no one-size-fits-all solution, but there are some top metrics and eCommerce KPI benchmarks that prove useful for most online businesses.
 Here’s everything you need to know.

 What are eCommerce KPIs?

-In 2021 there is a mountain of data for marketers to get to grips with.
-Demographics, devices, browsers, keywords, goal values, conversion rates, bounce rates, exit rates, acquisition, behavior, time – the list goes on!
+In 2022 there is a mountain of data for marketers to get to grips with.
+Demographics, devices, browsers, keywords, goal values, conversion rates, bounce rates, exit rates, acquisition, behaviour, time – the list goes on!

 Google Analytics and Amazon Seller Central will provide your business with the data you need, but without useful eCommerce KPIs you won’t be able to translate these into targets that quantify success.